-The House Directors assign rooms and roommates each year based on registration, student leadership, academic standing, and positive behaviour.
+The House Directors assign rooms and roommates each year based on previous years and matching student profiles and grades.
 Most of our rooms are double rooms, many with bunk beds.
 Our Young Boarders can have up to four students in one large room.
 Single rooms are assigned to senior students or student leaders as available.
-Furnishings include a mattress, pillow, built-in desk area, desk lamp, closet area and dresser drawers.
-We try our best to place students from different home countries in double rooms.
+Furnishings include a mattress, pillow, built-in desk area, closet area and dresser drawers.

 Sharing a room with another student will be a new experience for many students.
-Learning to share space takes a lot of conversation, consideration, and respect.
+Learning to share space takes a lot of conversation, consideration and respect.
 Staff will support students through this transition and address any roommate issues or concerns that appear.
 It is important that parents support staff during this transition time so all boarders can settle quickly to their new environment and routine.

-Room changes are NOT considered for discussion until after November 1 and are at the discretion of the House Directors.
+Room changes are at the discretion of the House Directors.
 Changes to rooms could involve many other students (and families); therefore, patience and understanding is the best solution when working through roommate issues.